-I am honored and privileged to be invited on the journey of healing with each of my clients.
-I strive to meet each person where they currently are on their path to self-discovery.
+It is such a privilege to be invited on someone’s journey of self-discovery.
+I strive to meet each of my clients where they currently are on their path to healing.
 While I tailor my approach to each individual’s needs, my style is engaged and supportive, encouraging my clients to step actively into our work together.
 I provide a warm, non-judgmental environment for each individual to explore the thoughts, feelings, and behaviors that may be interfering with living life to the fullest.

 I am a Licensed Professional Counselor and a National Certified Counselor from the National Board of Certified Counselors.
 I work with a variety of issues related to mood, anxiety, relationships and addictions.
 I specifically enjoy working with women’s issues including infertility, postpartum depression and anxiety, and bereavement related to the loss of a child or infant.
 I currently co-lead a mixed gender interpersonal process group and plan to start a support group for mothers who have experienced pregnancy loss or the loss of an infant child.
 In addition to my work as a therapist, I currently serve on the Board of the Illinois Group Psychotherapy Society and am obtaining my doctorate in Clinical Psychology from the Illinois School of Professional Psychology.

 I believe that a supportive, caring, and honest relationship with each client is of the utmost importance and I strive to be present, empathic and open-minded throughout the therapy process.

 Please contact me directly at 872-301-5539 or firstname.lastname@example.org.